infinitymeme/mc-plugins-ap-java/README.md

 Click the Play button, and the game will install and boot.
 You can close the game and launcher once you reach the title page.

 ## Installing Optifine (Optional)
-Although this is an optional step, it is highly recommended because it will result in better client performance across all computers.
+Although this is an optional step, it is **highly recommended** because it will result in better client performance across all computers.

 Visit the [Optifine Downloads Page](https://optifine.net/downloads).

 ![Download Optifine](https://github.com/ferisril000/mc-plugins-ap-java/blob/images/cap04.png?raw=true)

 Download the latest version of Optifine for Minecraft 1.13.2.
 Make sure you use the `(mirror)` button since it avoids the bit.ly ads.
-Your file should be called `OptiFine_1.13.2_HD_U_E#`.
+Your file should be called `OptiFine_1.13.2_HD_U_E#.jar`.

 Chrome may ask you if you want to keep the file, if so, click "Keep".